 The one I’ve found that has the features I need and yet is still light and fast is Contact Form 7.
 After installation, all you have to do is create a Contact Page, and insert the Contact Form shortcode into your contact page.
 The short code can be found on the Contact Form 7 settings page under the Contact Menu.
 There are numerous options you can set-up and use, but in most cases I just use the defaults.
 Contact Form 7 also supports additional forms, so if you need to have multiple contact forms or other forms on your site, you can create those as well.
 It’s simple and easy, just the type of plugin I like.

-You can see it in action on my Side Income Blogging contact page (while there, take a second to say Hi!).
+You can see it in action on my Side Income Blogging contact page.
 Let me mention though that I did a lot of custom styling to make my page look the way it does, if you know CSS it’s easy, if not I’d suggest just going with the default page or engaging me to style it for you.

 Once the sitemap file is created, it’s important to head over to Google Webmaster tools and tell Google that you now have a sitemap.